Frodox/buildbot/master/docs/manual/cfg-schedulers.rst

     When ``False``, the default value, codebases without changes will use the revision from the ``codebases`` argument.

 ``onlyIfChanged``
-    If this is true, then builds will not be scheduled at the designated time *unless* the change filter has accepted an important change since the previous build.
+    If this is ``True``, then builds will not be scheduled at the designated time *unless* the change filter has accepted an important change since the previous build.

 ``branch``
     (deprecated; use ``change_filter`` and ``codebases``)